trimble-oss/website-modus.trimble.com/content/components/web/dropdowns/_index.md

 - The list of options should be sorted in a consistent order (alphabetical, chronological, the most selected option, or by order of importance).
 - Don’t end text in a select with a period.
 - Keep option names as brief as possible.
 Aim for under 5 words.

-### Accessibility

-- The element that opens the menu has role `button`.
-- The element with role `button` has `aria-haspopup` set to either `menu` or `true`.
-- When the menu is displayed, the element with role `button` has `aria-expanded` set to `true`.
-When the menu is hidden, it is recommended that `aria-expanded` is not present.
-If `aria-expanded` is specified when the menu is hidden, it is set to `false` .
-- The element that contains the menu items displayed by activating the button has role `menu`.
-- Optionally, the element with role `button` has a value specified for `aria-controls` that refers to the element with role `menu`.
-- With focus on the button, "Enter" or "Space" opens the menu and places focus on the first menu item.
-Up and down arrows move focus through menu items.

 {{< whats-changed-table >}}
 | Date | Version | Notes | Contributors |